 File Lock PEA is part of the PeaFactory, a program to produce password encrypting archives for several purposes.

-Like the File Lock PEA PeaFactory is open source and is available at the PeaFactory Website.
+File Lock PEA 0.2 is produced with the alpha release of PeaFactory 0.2.2-alpha.
+Download with source code: PeaFactory-0.2.2-alpha.
+Warning: This version insufficiently tested, especially for the Notebook PEA and the Image Locke PEA.
 With PeaFactory you can create File Lock PEAs with much more cryptographic algorithms, File Lock PEAs with a key file property and also PEAs for image encryption or encrypted notes.